 The analysis is carried out for a sufficient number of accident sequences in each release category, to provide confidence that the source term for the group has been accurately characterized.
 In practice, if the release category contains very similar accident sequences and the phenomena that drive the release have a relatively low uncertainty, it may be acceptable to carry out the source term analysis for a relatively small number of accident sequences.

 Another option is to use the source term analysis from another plant where the design and features of the reference plant relating to the progression of severe accidents are sufficiently similar to the plant being analysed and the results of the deterministic analysis are available.
-In that case, all technical bases should be established to support the contention that the plant under study is sufficiently similar to the proposed reference plant.
+In that case, all technical bases should be established to support the contention that the plant under study is sufficiently similar to the proposed reference plant. (as BNPP-1 is under operation for about three years, many specific data are available and should be included in LPSA instead of using similar plants data.
+Only, in some few cases which the BNPP-1 specific data are not available, general or similar plant data may be used for related calculation.
+In this cases, some expert judgement based on strong justification/hard profs may be applied)

 Results of Source term analysis